carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/05_SNP_filtering/README.md

 bcftools view -i 'F_MISSING<=0.20' "$VCF_HQ" -Oz -o "$VCF_80shared"
 tabix -p vcf "$VCF_80shared"
 ```
-Here, the option 'F_MISSING' allows you to set the criteria of how much missing data you allow per site (here maximim 20% missing data per site was allowed).
+Here, we used previous vcf containing high quality SNPs as input and added the filter option 'F_MISSING' to allow you to set the criteria of how much missing data you allow per site (maximim 20% missing data per site was allowed in the code above).

 ### 3. A thinned VCF